 Alan and Harry are having a pint when Celia calls.
 Someone in the play had a stroke.
 Can Alan take the part?
 Sir Derek Jacobi then says lines like, “I can’t act,” and “I can’t learn lines at my age.”
 What a splendid idea – leave us laughing as the episode ends.

 Juliet May directed.
 Sally Wainwright wrote this episode and every other episode of Last Tango in Halifax.

 I’m happy to see these people back in action, even if only for a couple of hours.
 I love them all (well, I have some reservations about Celia) and want a whole new series from them.
 There will be one more episode in this Last Tango in Halifax Christmas gift to the fans.
-Look for a review here tomorrow.
+Look for a review here soon.
 Then we have to wait heaven knows how long for more.